-- To review needs and opportunities to improve agency operations through the application of information and systems technology. - To deliberately choose directions and strategies in achieving FAA/ATC goals and objectives. - To review information systems priorities, and to coordinate them with the FAA/ATC mission priorities and activities. - To obtain the active participation at all FAA levels in the identification of systems needs and improvements. - To evaluate the long and short term costs and benefits related to systems activities. - o Also, in 1983, the IRMP team developed a new and simplified planning process which was aimed at incorporating the broad and constructive participation of various management levels throughout the FAA organization. - o The original IRMP issued in August, 1983, has been replaced by two subsequent documents, Vols.
-1 and 2 of the Systems Plan for FY 1987 through FY 1991.
-It is these documents which were heavily used by INPUT in preparing the more detailed information contained in Chapter III.
+- To review needs and opportunities to improve agency operations through the application of information and systems technology. - To deliberately choose directions and strategies in achieving FAA/ ATC goals and objectives. - To review information systems priorities, and to coordinate them with the FAA/ATC mission priorities and activities. - To obtain the active participation at all FAA levels in the identification of systems needs and improvements. - To evaluate the long- and short-term costs and benefits related to systems activities.

+Also, in 1983, the IRMP team developed a new and simplified planning process which was aimed at incorporating the broad and constructive participation of various management levels throughout the FAA organization.

+The original IRMP issued in August, 1983 has been replaced by two subsequent documents, Volumes one and two of the Systems Plan for FY, 1987 through FY, 1991.
+These documents which were heavily used by INPUT in preparing the more detailed information contained in Chapter III.
 The FAA has set forth certain key planning assumptions pertaining to the existing IRMP.
-These assumptions are: - FAA operating resources will stay constant, or decline, in current dollars.
+These assumptions are:

-- FAA personnel levels will drop steadily throughout the planning period. - There will be a steadily decreasing number of staffed facilities and field offices conducting FAA business. - Unit personnel costs will tend to increase while unit ADP hardware costs will tend to decrease. - 5.
-Professional, in-house ADP personnel resources will continue to decline.
-Thus, users will have to assume greater responsibility for software development and modification with their own, or contracted, personnel. - ADP technology will cause a steadily increasing dispersion of ADP expertise and capability, throughout the FAA. - Increasingly large amounts of central processing resources will need to be devoted to the growing sophistication of the software required by both users and information managers. - 8.
-The general public will continue to demand continuing reductions in the cost of all elements of government, whether they are administrative, legislative or judicial.
+- FAA operating resources will stay constant, or decline in current dollars. - FAA personnel levels will drop steadily throughout the planning period. - There will be a steadily decreasing number of staffed facilities and field offices conducting FAA business. - Unit personnel costs will tend to increase, while unit ADP hardware costs will tend to decrease. - Professional, in-house ADP personnel resources will continue to decline.
+Thus, users will have to assume greater responsibility for software development and modification with their own, or contracted, personnel. - ADP technology will cause a steadily increasing dispersion of ADP expertise and capability throughout the FAA. - Increasingly large amounts of central processing resources will be absorbed by the growing sophistication of the software required by both users and information managers. - The general public will continue to demand reductions in the cost of all elements of government, whether they are administrative, legislative or judicial.

+G

-G. IRMP - Functional Systems Activities
+IRMP-Functional Systems Activities

-- The functional information systems activities that will result from the implementation of the IRMP are as follows: - 1.
-Airports information requirements. - A set of integrated data systems providing current information on all U.S. airports.
+The functional information systems activities that will result from the implementation of the IRMP are as follows:

-Air traffic control and airspace information requirements.
-This involves:

-- The integration of all aeronautical information systems. - A centralized database for all ATC-related data. - The automation of certain tasks which are now performed manually. - The automation of the process of producing instrument flight procedures. - 3.
-Aviation activity information requirements. - These systems will provide a single focus for managing all information pertaining to aviation activity in the U.S. - 4.
-Aviation safety analysis system. - This planned system requires the development and implementation of an automated certification and safety information system. - 5.
-Financial resources information system. - This system will incorporate budgeting, allocation, accounts receivable, accounts payable, and payroll systems.
+- 1. Airports information requirements. - A set of integrated data systems providing current information on all U.S. airports. - Air traffic control and airspace information requirements.
+This involves: - The integration of all aeronautical information systems. - A centralized data base for all ATC-related data. - · The automation of certain tasks that are now performed manually.

-- 6. Human resources information requirements. - This system will encompass all personnel activities within the FAA. - 7.
-Material resources information system. - This will be a centralized inventory management system enabling the FAA to report, track, control, and account for all hard assets within the FAA. - National Airspace System facilities information requirements. - This system will involve the implementation of a single NAS facilities information system.
-This will involve a: - maintenance management system - program management system - executive or summary database system.

-9. Office automation and management support.

-10. Information processing and support.

-A centralized storage and retrieval system.

-11. Human interface and training.

-This will be an automated training and computer assisted instruction system.

-12. Record management system.
+- The automation of the process of producing instrument flight procedures. - Aviation activity information requirements. - These systems will provide a single focus for managing all information pertaining to aviation activity in the U.S. - 4.
+Aviation safety analysis system. - This planned system requires the development and implementation of an automated certification and safety information system. - Financial resources information system. - This system will incorporate budgeting, allocation, accounts receivable, accounts payable, and payroll systems. - 6.
+Human resources information requirements. - This system will encompass all personnel activities within the FAA. - Material resources information system. - This will be a centralized inventory management system enabling the FAA to report, track, control, and account for all hard assets within the FAA. - 8.
+National Airspace System (NAS) facility information requirements. - This system will involve the implementation of a single NAS facility information system.
+This will involve a(n): - maintenance management system - program management system - executive or summary data base system - 9.
+Office automation and management support. - Information processing and support. - A centralized storage and retrieval system. - 11.
+Human interface and training. - This will be an automated training and computer-assisted instruction system. - Record management system.